harukaeru/KaeruParser/README.md

 # kaeru_parser
 ## Concept
-`kaeru_parser` is the converter guiflow-markdown format to python class has relations.
+`kaeru_parser` is the tool convert guiflow-markdown format to python class has relations.

-You can use them to create DB Table that also has relations, and etc...
+You can use them for creating DB Table that also has relations, for doing something, and for etc...

 ## What is Guiflow?
 Here is the link to Guiflow